bcswartz/vadacl/README.md

 Currently the roadmap for improving vadacl includes the following items:

-* The addition of more validation methods.
+* Possibly refactoring the classes and objects to make it easier for developers to upgrade their instance of vadacl without losing any of their custom validation methods.